rks101/eglinux/README.md

 ```
 -rwx------ : regular file, (700), only the owner can read, write, and execute this file.
 -rw-r--r-- : regular file, (544), anyone can read, only the owner can modify or delete.
-drwxr-xr-x : directory, (755), owner can read, write, and accessthe  directory, group and other users can read the contents and access it, cd is allowed
+drwxr-xr-x : directory, (755), owner can read, write, and access the directory, group and other users can read the contents and access it, cd is allowed
 -rwxr-xr-x : regular file, (755), only the owner can modify or delete; however, anyone can read or execute it
 ```